New York Wheel: Cancellation

 On September 21, 2018, mayor Bill de Blasio said that the now-$900-million project would not receive a bailout from the city because it was too risky to support the project with bonds.
 As such, the city would not support tax free status for a $380 million bond sale to complete the project.
 Investors refused to proceed with construction without city support, and stated that it would allow the parts for the Ferris wheel to be auctioned off if the city did not provide funding.
 Subsequently, investors decided to cancel the project.
 At this point, investors had spent $450 million on the project.
 The official announcement of the project's cancellation was made the following month.

 However, the developers never terminated their lease with the city, which was still ongoing through November 2021.
 According to the lease agreement, the developers were to pay the city annually $1 million in rent, plus interest. though these would be deferred.
 By December 2018, the deferred payment amounted to $2.3 million.
 In May 2019, it was announced that the developers were seeking new investors for a smaller wheel on the site, and that the NYCEDC was in talks with potential investors.
 In August, the Staten Island Advance reported that Wheel investors and EB-5 visa investors were "actively pursuing a smaller project more like the London Eye."

-In February of 2023, the Staten Island Advance reported the NYCEDC sent CanAm Enterprises, which is a sponsor of EB-5 regional center projects, a notice of lease termination on February 2 effectively ending any further development of the NY Wheel.
-The NYCEDC will now issue a request for proposals (RFP) for a new different project to be built on the site.
+In February, the NYCEDC sent CanAm Enterprises, which is a sponsor of EB-5 regional center projects, a notice of lease termination on February 2 effectively ending any further development of the NY Wheel.
+The NYCEDC would instead issue a request for proposals (RFP) for a different project to be built on the site.
+Work on this new project began in May 2026.